Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Retirement by rotation

-Time Director retires at the ensuing Annual General Meeting and being eligible, offer
+Director retires at the ensuing Annual General Meeting and being eligible, offer himself for

 The Board recommends his re-appointment.

-During the year under review, the Board in accordance with the provisions of the Section
+During the period under review, the Board in accordance with the provisions of the Section

-of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (‘SEBI
+India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (‘SE BI Listing

-Compliance officer of the Company with effect from April 01st, 2023 and the same has been
+Compliance officer of the Company with effect from August 11, 2025.

 DETAILS OF BOARD MEETINGS